Amazon pulls plug on New York City headquarters

 NO PLANS TO REOPEN HQ2 SEARCH

-Some residents of the neighborhood, once a scruffy haunt of artists that has rapidly gentrified with a burst of recent high-rise development, had also opposed the plan.
+Some residents of the neighbourhood, once a scruffy haunt of artists that has rapidly gentrified with a burst of recent high-rise development, had also opposed the plan.

 Long-time residents feared being forced out by rising rents and untenable pressure on already overburdened subway and sewage systems.